99Mariana/Understanding-SAP-ABAP/Mass_Activity.md

 #### How to launch a program trigger by a program father

+In the following example is show how to code a launch of different jobs, dividing the data in different batches.
+This process include the creacion of variants for each job with the informacion of the parameters requested in the program target, also the creacion of the respective jobs and their activation, according to the maximum number of simultaneous jobs defined.

 ````abap
     data: mo_job          type ref to zxxx_cl_job_launch,
           lt_params       type ty_rsparams,
           lv_cursor       type cursor,